 When you think of Bangladesh you wouldn’t think of the beach, but it turns out that Bangladesh is home to the world’s longest uninterrupted stretch of sand which is almost completely deserted except for the busy town of Cox’s Bazar.
 Here we found our first part of the country that really caters to tourists.

-The train south
+The journey south

 We waited.
 And waited.
 And we waited.
 For four hours.
 Our train was four hours late to arrive.
 The highlight was watching a group of kids running around the train tracks and climbing to some ridiculous heights for a photo, no fear!